 General Rules Duh-Events Competitions

-Players always need to be recognizable to the admins, organisation and opponents.
-Therefore, a player always needs to use a nickname (almost) equal to the name that he/she registered with and/or enrolled in the competition.
-This name should be used in ingame, on Discord etc.
+Players need to always be recognizable by the admins, referees, organization and opponents.
+Therefore, a player is required to use a nickname (almost) identical to the name that they signed up with.
+This name has to be used in-game and on discord etc.

-All software tends to be up to date.
-Unless otherwise specified in the game regulations all games will be played through the event’s servers with the latest patches.
-Whenever a player cannot join the game and/or server because he/she did not update/or has the right software, the game will result in a forfeit-loss.
+All software has to be up to date.
+Unless otherwise specified in the game-specific regulations, all games will be played through the event’s servers on the latest patches.
+When a player cannot join the game and/or server because they did not update/or have the correct software, the game will result in a forfeit-loss.
 The maximum number of points will be awarded to the opponent.

-Any form of cheating will result in exclusion from all the PC competitions.
-Some forms of cheating are bug abusing, additional beneficial software and/or hacks (Wall-hack, speed-hack, aimbot, etc.), scripts,bunny hopping and binds (exceptional are Namebinds, Demo Scripts, Screenshot scripts, Server control scripts, weapon menu scripts and say binds) and changes to the game files (excluding settings changeable in-game).
+Any form of cheating will result in exclusion from all of the competitions.
+Cheating includes, but is not limited to; bug abusing, use of 3rd-party software and/or hacks (Wall-hack, speed-hack, aimbot, etc.), scripts (E.G bunny hopping script), binds (exceptions are Namebinds, Demo Scripts, Screenshot scripts, Server control scripts, weapon menu scripts and say binds) and changes to the game files (excluding settings changeable in-game).
 Customizing the GUI is also seen as forbidden and will be punished the same as any other form of cheating.

 1.8 Time schedules

-Each player or team captain needs to be present 15 minutes before the match begins, so that games can be made and can start at the right time.
-If a player is not present at the match time, the admin has to be notified. when a player still has not shown up 10 minutes after match time, it will result in a forfeit lose and the maximum score will be assigned to the opponent.
+Each player or team captain needs to be present 15 minutes before the match begins so that games can be created and start at the right time.
+If a player is not present at the match time, the admin has to be notified.
+When a player still has not shown up 15 minutes after match time, it will result in a forfeit loss and the maximum score will be assigned to the opponent.
 Additionally, the team will get a warning.
-This rule also applies if you are in another match at a different competition; participating in multiple competitions simultaneously is done at your own risk.
+This rule also applies if you are in a match of a different competition; participating in multiple competitions simultaneously is done at your own risk.

-Players can submit the scores themselves in our competitions system.
+Players can submit the scores themselves in our competition system.
 When both teams have submitted/confirmed the score, the system will automatically follow up on this.
 When in doubt you can always talk to an admin to confirm the score for you.
 In case of a disagreement in regards to the match scores, the match-media will determine the result.